awsdocs/amazon-cognito-developer-guide/doc_source/getting-credentials.md

 ```

 **Note**
  `getIdentityId` is an asynchronous call\.
 If an identity ID is already set on your provider, you can call `credentialsProvider.identityId` to retrieve that identity, which is cached locally\.
 However, if an identity ID is not set on your provider, calling `credentialsProvider.identityId` will return `nil`\.
-For more information, consult the [Mobile SDK for iOS API Reference](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSCognitoCredentialsProvider.html#/api/name/getIdentityId)\.
+For more information, consult the [Amplify iOS SDK reference](https://github.com/aws-amplify/aws-sdk-ios)\.

 ## JavaScript<a name="getting-credentials-1.javascript"></a>